 Has the team considered ways in which its vision fits with the moral principles of the cultures meant to use it?

 Can the project be achieved with methods that do not deplete or destroy natural resources?

-How does the team intend their design to interact with living environments at the sites where it’s manufactured, used, and disposed of?
-Is the product or process intended to change the living environment?
-How so?
+How does the team intend their design to interact with living environments?
+How deeply has the team considered the ways in which the project may change the living environment?

 Has the team considered their design’s entire life cycle?
-Can it be recycled, or reused in other ways?
+How can it be recycled or reused in other ways?

 Has the team considered the potential negative effects of its vision?

 Has the team accounted for possible harm to human health and the living environment associated with its product or process malfunctioning?
 Has the team changed their design to mitigate these risks?